WELCOME TO science

 Key stage 3

 Pupils follow an enquiry based curriculum which has been adapted for the new 2014 requirements.
 These include a range of topics that incorporate Biology, Chemistry and Physics.
 Each topic encourages pupils to build on their key stage 2 experiences by learning and developing some key scientific ideas and skills, then applying them to a real-life context or investigation.
-Pupils are assessed on their knowledge, skills and application as part of each half-termly topic.
-This can take the form of a HLT, end of topic test and literacy based long answer question.
+Pupils are assessed on their knowledge, skills and application throughout the year.

 At the end of the winter term in year 9 pupils will complete a Pathway exam to gauge which pathway to choose for GCSE.
 Pupil progress is monitored consistently in Science to ensure that they are making expected progress from KS2.

 Please note that your child will study a topic on fertilisation in the summer term of year 7.
 As this is part of the statutory science national curriculum, this forms part of your child’s learning experience.
 This will include details of the male and female reproductive organs, fertilisation and giving birth.
 This course covers the mechanics of fertilisation and not the ethics or morals as this would form part of the school’s PSHE provision.
-If you have any questions regarding this please email either Mr Lean or Miss Bower.
+If you have any questions regarding this please email Mr Ward.

 Key stage 4

-Progress is a key aspect of our key stage 4 curriculum, enabling pupils to maximise their potential to continue their success from KS2.
+Progress is a key aspect of our key stage 4 curriculum, enabling pupils to maximise their potential to continue their success from KS3.

 GCSE – AQA science